-Since 2008, the Psomas Paper Yacht Challenge has been combining ingenuity, enthusiasm, paper, water and wind to raise money for wonderful causes.
+Since 2008, the Psomas Paper Yacht Challenge has been combining ingenuity, paper, water, and wind to raise money for wonderful causes.
 Each year, the downtown Los Angeles event donates 100% of the proceeds to a local charity.
-Over $80,000 has been raised!
+Over $100,000 has been raised!
 Thank you to everyone who has donated, folded, volunteered, and cheered.

 Along with the race, participants compete in a nautical costume contest, enjoy live entertainment, eat tasty treats from local participating restaurants, and bid on silent auction items.